Use your keyboard arrow keys to navigate

 Feedback helps organisations understand where the value of visitor experiences lies and how they can be improved and strengthened in the future.
 A selection of comments have been highlighted underneath.

-I didn’t know it was on, just heard the music and came to check It out
+I didn’t know it was on, just heard the music and came to check it out.

-There is rubbish everywhere after these council things, they should tell people to clean up after themselves
+There is rubbish everywhere after these council things, they should tell people to clean up after themselves.

 Unsplash — Photo: Alexis Brown